woodpjames/CS1632_Spring2021/deliverables/1/README.md

 is fine.
 The above can easily be checked via a traceability matrix (which you should also deliver).

 Test cases should mention all necessary preconditions, execution steps, and postconditions.
+Please refer to **Exercise 1** on how to write good test cases.

 I expect you to test several edge and corner cases as part of the test plan.
 If you do this, I'd estimate that the number of test cases is at least 2x the